brexton14/brexton14/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on my Comptia certifcations
+- 🔭 I’m currently in WGU for Computer Science
-- 🌱 I’m currently learning Management Information Systems
+- 🌱 I have mid-level experience in HTML and CSS
-- 🤔 I’m looking for help with coding
+- 🤔 I am currently fleshing out Python to have a full understanding while utlizing Java in college